-The Single-Cell Omics Platform applies single-cell omic approaches to understand complex tissues in context of development and disease.
+The Single-Cell Omics Platform applies single-cell omic approaches to understand complex tissues in the context of development and disease.
 Single-cell omic technologies used by the platform include single-cell and single-nuclear RNA-sequencing (scRNA-seq, snRNA-seq), single-cell assay for transposase-accessible chromatin sequencing (scATAC-seq) and high-dimensional flow cytometry.

-The Single-Cell Omics Platform can assist at all stages of research from study design and budget considerations to data analysis and publication.
+The Single-Cell Omics Platform can assist at all stages of research, from study design and budget considerations to data analysis and publication.
 The platform can also assist with grant preparation and training of researchers.
-The platform has access to all requisite tools for single-cell omic research such as microfluidics devices (10X Genomics Chromium Controller), bioanalyzers, fluorescence activated cell sorting (FACS) facilities, and high-performance computer systems.
-The platform also engages and coordinates with other platforms within the Baker Institute and Alfred Research Alliance Precinct such as the Preclinical Cardiology, Microsurgery and Imaging Platform, Proteomics Research Platform.
+The platform has access to all requisite tools for single-cell omic research, such as microfluidics devices (10X Genomics Chromium Controller), bioanalyzers, fluorescence-activated cell sorting (FACS) facilities, and high-performance computer systems.
+The platform also engages and coordinates with other platforms within the Baker Institute and Alfred Research Alliance Precinct, such as the Preclinical Cardiology, Microsurgery and Imaging Platform, Proteomics Research Platform.

 Our expertise